voideditor/void/CONTRIBUTING.md

-## 1. Contributing to the Extension
+## 1. Building the Extension
-Here's how you can start contributing to the Extension:
+Here's how you can start contributing to and building the Extension:

 1. Clone the repository